stdlib-js/google-summer-of-code/organization/slot_announcement_checklist.md

 -   [ ] Have mentors establish weekly recurring 1:1s with GSoC contributors.
 -   [ ] Publish the draft blog post the stdlib blog.
 -   [ ] Cross-post blog post to other distribution channels (e.g., dev.to, Hashnode, LinkedIn).
+-   [ ] Close all [proposals](https://github.com/stdlib-js/google-summer-of-code/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20label%3Arfc) on the stdlib Google Summer of Code repository.

 * * *